Anonymous (film): Other departures from fact

 The death of Christopher Marlowe plays a small but significant role in the storyline.
 Marlowe is portrayed alive in 1598, while in fact he died in 1593.
 The slashing of Marlowe's throat occurs in Southwark with Shakespeare as his suggested murderer, whereas Marlowe was killed by Ingram Frizer with a knife stab above the left eye, in Deptford.
 Marlowe is shown mocking Dekker's Shoemaker's Holiday in 1598, although it was not written until the following year.
-Marlowe appears in the film to die on the same day that Essex departs for Ireland; however, this juxtaposition of scenes may simply be non-linear storytelling rather than a historical error, as the events are not related in the film whatsoever.
+Marlowe appears in the film to die on the same day that Essex departs for Ireland.
 These events actually happened six years apart.
 Another writer shown to be alive after his death is Thomas Nashe, who appears in a scene set after 1601.
 He is known to have died by that year, though the exact date is uncertain.

 Other departures for dramatic effect include the portrayal of Elizabeth's funeral taking place on the frozen Thames.
 The actual ceremony took place on land.
 The Thames did not freeze over that year.
 Oxford's wife, Anne Cecil, died in 1588, and he remarried in 1591.
 The film conflates his two wives into the character of Anne.
 The film shows a theatre burning down in 1603.
 It appears to be The Rose, which was never recorded as having caught fire, whereas the real Globe Theatre burned down in 1613 when explosions during a performance accidentally set it alight.

 De Vere is shown pruning a rose bush, which he describes as a rare Tudor rose.
-The Tudor rose was not a real biological plant, but a graphic device used by the Tudor family; however, De Vere may have been speaking metaphorically.
+The Tudor rose was not a real biological plant, but a graphic device used by the Tudor family.